-Introduction to the project
+History and development of the project

 Research agenda

-MAGRAM is the acronym of the MAinz GRAMmaticalization project, a project funded by the German Research Foundation; under BI 591/12–1 at the Johannes-Gutenberg Universität Mainz under the lead of Prof. Dr. Walter Bisang and apl.
-Prof. Dr. Andrej Malchukov.
+MAGRAM is the acronym of the MAinz GRAMmaticalization project, a project funded by the German Research Foundation (DFG; under BI 591/12–1) at the Johannes-Gutenberg Universität Mainz under the lead of Prof. Dr. Walter Bisang and apl.
+Prof. Dr. Andrej Malchukov from January 2016 – March 2020.